Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |

 5:30 pm

-Reem-Kayden Center Laszlo Z. Bito '60 AuditoriumOn Monday, February 24, at 5:30 pm in the László Z. Bitó ’60 Auditorium, Reem-Kayden Center (RKC), Samantha Hunt will discuss her work after a screening of her short film The Yellow.
-Introduced and moderated by Dinaw Mengestu, this event is free and open to the student body.
+Reem-Kayden Center Laszlo Z. Bito '60 AuditoriumOn Monday, March 24 at 5:30 pm in the László Z. Bitó ’60 Auditorium, Reem-Kayden Center (RKC), Joel Whitney will read from his work.
+Introduced and moderated by John D. and Catherine T. MacArthur Professor of the Humanities and director of the Written Arts Program Dinaw Mengestu, and follwed by a Q&A, the reading is free and open to the student body.

 For more information, call 845-758-6822, or e-mail [email protected].